American Girl: Reception

+Product reception

-The company has drawn criticism for the expense of the dolls, which cost $115 without accessories as of December 2014.
+The company has drawn criticism for the expense of the dolls, which cost as much as $135 without accessories as of June 2024 and $175 for a doll, book, and basic accessories.
 Buyers can easily spend more than $600 for a doll, outfits, accessories, and lunch in the company's store in New York.

+One critique of the doll line is that due to the price tag and limited purchase locations, the dolls are often inaccessible to the communities they are intended to represent.

 Some aspects of the doll's characters and history have also provoked controversy.
 Some observers questioned why Addy, American Girl's first African-American historical character released in 1993, was portrayed first as a slave (in later stories Addy and her family gain their freedom after the Civil War), while Cecile Rey, American Girl's second black historical character, was portrayed as a well-to-do black girl in New Orleans.
-American Girl later went on with releasing their first African-American Girl of the Year, Gabriela McBride, who is portrayed as a dancer, artist, and poet.
+In 2017, American Girl released their first African-American Girl of the Year, Gabriela McBride, who is portrayed as a dancer, artist, and poet.
 In 2005, residents of Pilsen (a neighborhood in Chicago, Illinois) criticized a passage in the book associated with the Latina-American doll Marisol, claiming it inaccurately depicted their neighborhood as dangerous.
-A senior public relations associate for American Girl responded to critics saying: “We feel that this brief passage has been taken out of context in the book."
+A senior public relations associate for American Girl responded to critics saying: "We feel that this brief passage has been taken out of context in the book."
 The 2009 limited-edition release of Gwen, an American Girl character experiencing homelessness, was also deemed as controversial.

-In 2005, some anti-abortion and Catholic groups criticized the company for donating funds to the organization Girls, Inc., which supports underprivileged girls and promotes abortion rights, access to reproductive healthcare, and LGBTQ+ acceptance.